julianfl0w/Deism/README.md

 Our project's website, [deism.church](https://deism.church), serves as the primary digital platform for disseminating information about Deism.
 A significant portion of this monorepo is dedicated to the site's functionality.
 The repository uses AWS CodePipeline for continuous integration and delivery.
 Upon pushing updates to the "canon" branch, `export.py` is executed, compiling all JSON files from the "Book of Doctrine" into a single file, `julian_flare.json`, which is then served to the website.

 Employing the Fractal Book technique, documents within the "Book of Doctrine" are compiled into a single JSON file (`julian.json`), facilitating easy distribution and access via the static site.
 To contribute or test changes, run `python export.py` at the root directory.
-The export process is automated through AWS CodePipeline upon updates to the main branch.
+The export process is automated through AWS CodePipeline upon updates to the `canon` branch.

 To assist with website development: